St. Theodore Guerin High School: Campus

-In the Spring of 2021, the school announced the Unite+Build+Soar Capital Campaign to build a new Fine Arts and Wellness Center.
-The 65,000 square foot addition includes a Fine Arts Auditorium with 500 seats, Athletic Fieldhouse with three gymnasiums, as well as additional academic and gathering spaces.
+In the spring of 2021, the school announced the Unite+Build+Soar Capital Campaign to build a new Fine Arts and Wellness Center.
+The 65,000 square foot addition includes a Fine Arts Auditorium with 500 seats, Athletic Fieldhouse with two new playing courts, expanded locker rooms, state of the art weight room, as well as additional academic and gathering spaces.
+The $26 million project was officially completed on October 3, 2025, with a ribbon-cutting ceremony and Mass to celebrate the feast day of St. Theodore Guerin.

 Athletics

 The Guerin Catholic Golden Eagles are members of the Circle City Conference, but prior to 2016-2017 they were independent.
 The school colors are purple and gold.
 The following Indiana High School Athletic Association (IHSAA) sanctioned varsity sports are offered: